Apart from your sending domain used to send your emails, a link subdomain is also set up for your license.

 They will not be shown in the redirection page, even if your subdomain is not secured, as you can see in the following example:

-Setting up a SSL certificate
+Setting up your own certificate

 1. Generating a CSR